Field education program FAQ

 Please refer to the Field Calendar for your academic year in this course and/or your field education course (SW 480/481, SW 680/681, SW 780/781).

 How many hours of field do I have to complete?

 You must complete a total of 450 hours over two semesters (225 per semester) to meet the field education requirement for each academic year.
 Thus, a BSW student will complete 450 total hours.
 An MSW Foundation student will complete a total of 900 hours (450 in the Foundation year and 450 in the Concentration year).
 An Advanced Standing MSW Concentration student will complete 450 total hours.

 Can I make up my own field hours?

-No. You must complete your 225 semester hours (usually two days per week) over the course of the semester and your schedule must be approved by your Field Instructor.
+No. You must complete your 225 semester hours by spending 15 hours per week in your agency (usually two days per week) over the course of the semester and your schedule must be approved by your Field Instructor.
 Any hours you miss due to illness, etc. may be made up at the discretion of your agency.
-Your field hours MUST be completed by the last day of coursework for the semester unless there are extenuating circumstances that allow for the approval of an Incomplete grade.
+Your field hours must be completed by the last day of coursework for the semester unless there are extenuating circumstances that allow for the approval of an Incomplete grade.

 Can I choose to complete my field hours during non-traditional hours (i.e. outside of a Monday-Friday workweek).